 Medical assistants who have phlebotomy training are also able to perform clinical tasks related to blood work for patients, which gives assistants plenty of employment options in the healthcare industry.
 Medical assistants are responsible for many different administrative and clinical tasks invaluable to the physicians, nursing staff, and other healthcare professionals they assist.
 Medical assistant duties include patient care and interactions as well.

-Attend Medical Assistant School
+Attend Medical Assistant & Phlebotomy School for Skills Training

 - Working with modern medical equipment